keromagdyy/keromagdyy/README.md

 ### 4U NattingHub

 E-commerce application that serves the currencies of Eva Cosmetics.
-The customer can create an account and buy the company’s products and get offers, points and gifts if he is a regular customer, or create a busniss account if he is a subscriber in the application and get offers, discounts and cashbacks.
+The customer can create an account and buy the company’s products and get offers, points and gifts if he is a regular customer, or create a business account if he is a subscriber to the application and get offers, discounts, and cashbacks.

 <p>
   <a href="https://play.google.com/store/apps/details?id=com.akhnaton.nettinghub4u" target="_blank"><img alt="Google Play" src="https://img.shields.io/badge/Google_Play-414141?style=for-the-badge&logo=google-play&logoColor=white" /></a>